Additional Kid-friendly Activities

 Explore the Bishop’s Garden

 Located on the south side of the Cathedral, this special garden includes plants found in medieval gardens, plants native to the area, and plants referenced by the Bible.
-Smell the flowers and herbs, listen to the fountains, and watch koi fish swim in the pond.
+Pack a picnic, smell the flowers and herbs, listen to the fountains, and watch koi fish swim in the pond.

 Discover Bethlehem Chapel